mozilla/persona/docs/DEPLOYMENT.md

 ### 5. Set up git post-update hook

-*This step is optional* - if you want to manually update code you probably skipped step #1, you can skip this one as well.
+*This step is optional* - if you want to manually update code, then you probably skipped step #1; you can skip this one as well.
 All you need to do is check out the code from github and run node.

-Given we've now got a simple way to push updates to the server, and we've got npm and node running, let's get the software running!
-The task here is as a `post-update` hook (triggered by pushing changes to the server) to have the server update its code and restart the server.
+Given that we've now got a simple way to push updates to the server, and we've got npm and node running, let's get the software running!
+The task here is to create a git `post-update` hook to have the server update its code and restart the server when code is pushed.

-To get this done, we'll create a "post-update hook" which will live on your server under the git user's directory:
+To get this done, we'll configure a hook which will live on your server in the git user's git directory:

 First, [do this] to add a blank executable post-update hook.

   [do this]: http://sitaramc.github.com/gitolite/hooks.html

-Now, here's a full sample script that you can start with in that post update hook, annotated to help you follow along:
+Now, here's a full sample script that you can start with for that post-update hook, annotated to help you follow along:

 <pre>
     #!/bin/bash